nvidia-holoscan/holoscan-sdk/examples/tensor_interop/README.md

 - The output tensor (in a new entity) is sent to the `HolovizOp` operator (codelet) which gets the tensor from the entity and displays the image in the GUI.
 The `VideoStreamReplayerOp` operator is used to replay the video stream from the sample data.
 - The Holoscan Tensor object is interoperable with DLPack or array interfaces.

+*Visit the [SDK User Guide](https://docs.nvidia.com/holoscan/sdk-user-guide/holoscan_create_operator.html#interoperability-between-wrapped-and-native-python-operators) to learn more about interoperability with C++ operators.*

 ### Data

 The following dataset is used by this example: